 Once you have addressed the issue, you can simply go ahead and click on the ‘Exit Recovery Mode’ button at the top.

 In most cases, your WordPress website will now be working normally.

 However, if you are still seeing the technical difficulties error in WordPress, then you can try the troubleshooting steps in the next step.

 If you didn’t receive the WordPress notification email about the technical difficulties error, then this is how you can troubleshoot and fix the technical difficulties error in WordPress.

 If the error was caused by a recent action you took, then you can simply undo that action to fix the issue.

-For instance, if you installed a new plugin and activating it caused the technical difficulty, then you need to deactivate that plugin.
-We’ll show you how to do that in the first step below.
+For instance, if you installed a new plugin and activating it caused technical difficulty, then you need to deactivate that plugin.
+We will show you how to do that in the first step below.

 On the other hand, if you are unsure, then you can simply follow these steps.

 The technical difficulties error may be caused by a faulty or conflicting plugin.
 The easiest way to remove the problem is to disable the plugin.